fursuf1/LHL-FP-Anime-Recommendation/README.md

 ### Model Training: Content-Based Filtering (CBF) and Recommendations 🔍
 Content-Based Filtering: Content-Based Filtering (CBF) was employed for model training, focusing on anime features such as genre, type, duration, and more.
 This technique generates recommendations based on the content similarities between anime titles and user preferences.

+## Challenges 🤔
+- Managing a very large dataset, which posed challenges in handling and processing due to its size and complexity.
+- Training and testing the models required extensive time due to the dataset's scale, often necessitating multiple attempts to optimize hyperparameters and achieve the right epochs.
+- Addressing computational limitations and resource constraints when dealing with extensive training tasks and testing iterations.

+## Learning Outcome 🎓
+- Acquired proficiency in data preprocessing techniques for diverse datasets.
+- Enhanced understanding of machine learning algorithms, especially in the context of recommendation systems.
+- Improved skills in data visualization and interpretation, particularly within the anime domain.